-- One creative community project (workshop, demonstration, lecture, etc.) proposed by the artist and approved by the BLM to be executed during the residency period. - One to two scheduled field outings, depending on length of residency, at highly visited areas to greet the local community and visitors during the residency period. - Resident works a minimum of 32 hours per week.
-Selectee will log hours and locations for Volunteer program.
+- One creative project to be presented to the local community (workshop, demonstration, lecture, etc.) proposed by the artist and approved by the BLM to be executed during the residency period. - One or two scheduled field outings, depending on length of residency, at highly visited areas to greet the local community and visitors during the residency period. - Resident works a minimum of 32 hours per week.
+Selectee will log hours and locations for the volunteer program.
 Selectee is encouraged to notify Program Coordinator of their itinerary when traveling in remote or backcountry areas. - A digital copy of completed work for the Field Office hosting the residency.
-Artist retains all copyright of image but agrees to the production and publication of work to promote the AiR program and the BLM mission.
+Artist retains copyright of all images but agrees to the production and publication of work to promote the AiR program and the BLM mission.
 Artist has up to 4 months to complete the donated work.